 In case of "CHO-replace" when the Target gNB-DU UE F1AP ID IE is included, if the candidate cell in the SpCell ID IE included in the UE CONTEXT MODIFICATION REQUEST message was not prepared using the same UE-associated signalling connection, the gNB-DU shall ignore this candidate cell.

+If more than one of the following IEs, i.e., the Uplink TxDirectCurrentList Information IE and the Uplink TxDirectCurrentTwoCarrierList Information IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall consider it as a logical error.